CodeWithEugene/kenya-safaris/README.md

 ## Technology

-SafariLink leverages **Avalanche blockchain** to ensure secure, transparent, and tamper-proof booking records.
-By utilizing Avalanche, we provide verifiable transaction history for both travelers and operators, building trust and reducing fraud in the marketplace.
+SafariLink will leverage **Avalanche blockchain** to ensure secure, transparent, and tamper-proof booking records.
+By utilizing Avalanche, we can provide verifiable transaction history for both travelers and operators, building trust and reducing fraud in the marketplace.

 ---